GrumpyCockatiel/Raydreams.YouTuber/README.md

 public static readonly string DesktopPath = Environment.GetFolderPath( Environment.SpecialFolder.DesktopDirectory );
 ```

-Everything defaults to the desktop for now as
+Everything defaults to the desktop for now in the folders:

 ```
 /YouTuber/<input_list>.txt